GLAM Digital Programme

 Fulfilling the ambitions set out in the Digital Strategy will enable GLAM to facilitate further research, teaching, lifelong learning and public engagement, and encourage new collaborations and experimentation.

 Questions & answers

-The GLAM Digital Strategy provides a high-level vision of how GLAM can harness technology to support research and teaching in the 21st century; as well as engaging the public nationally and internationally.
-In addition, it outlines how digital techniques can be used to enhance the management and preservation of the collections held by the University.
+The GLAM Digital Strategy provides a high-level vision of how GLAM institutions wish to harness technology to support research and teaching in the 21st century; as well as engaging the public nationally and internationally.
+In addition, it outlines how their collection teams will utilise digital techniques to enhance the management and preservation of the collections held by the University.

 There are six key tenets to the Digital Strategy: